 And the reason that Slack is top of mind for hackers is that it was just acquired by Salesforce.

 The deal promises to deeply integrate Slack into everything Salesforce does.
-That means more users, more data, more files—and more opportunity for hackers.
+That means more users, more data, more files—and more opportunities for hackers.
+Slack Security is as essential as ever,

 It's as good a time as any to make sure your Slack—and all the data held there—are properly protected.